-Ethical and Legal
+F. Ethical and Legal

-- 1. A candidate must maintain and display ethical and moral behavior commensurate with the role of a physician.
+A candidate must maintain and display ethical and moral behavior commensurate with the role of a physician.
 A candidate must be intellectually honest, ethical, law abiding, and without felony convictions.
 A candidate must acknowledge felony offense(s) or misdemeanor offense(s) occurring prior to matriculation and/or while enrolled at LECOM.
-Such disclosure is required of all charges and convictions, including expunged. - 2.
+Such disclosure is required of all charges and convictions, including expunged.

 A candidate should have no record of suspensions for academic misconduct or behavior showing disregard for the law or other individuals.
 A candidate must acknowledge institutional action(s) occurring prior to matriculation at LECOM.
-Institutional action(s) include, but are not limited to, Title IX violations. - 3.
+Institutional action(s) include, but are not limited to, Title IX violations.

 A candidate must undergo a state or federal criminal background check at the time of matriculation and may be required to undergo additional background checks prior to clinical rotations.
 Submitting false statements may be grounds for rescinding acceptance.

-General Health
+G. General Health:

-1. A candidate must exhibit and maintain sufficient physical stamina to perform strenuous workloads for long periods.
-A candidate should be free of chronic debilitating diseases that preclude successful completion of the curriculum.
-A candidate must be free of active infectious diseases deemed highly contagious in a healthcare setting.
-Reasonable accommodation(s) will be granted to otherwise qualified students who have a disability.
+The candidate must have sufficient physical stamina to perform strenuous workloads for long periods.
+Candidates should be free of chronic debilitating diseases that preclude successful completion of the curriculum.
+Reasonable accommodations will be granted to otherwise qualified students who have a disability.

-Compliance with Monitoring Program
+H. Compliance with Monitoring Program